MrZ626/some_tools_for_tetrio/readme.md

 SFX: https://tetr.io/sfx/tetrio.opus.rsd

-Game loads resources with these links, so you can get them directly by this too :)
+Game loads resources by links, so you can get them directly in same way :)

 ## RSD Extractor